query-crew/titanium-banking/db/README.md

 # Docker-compose deploy - Recommended
-* build all images: db, user, transaction, branch you may need to edit environment variables via docker-compose.yml right now only a few options:
+* build all images: db, user, transaction, branch you may need to edit environment variables via docker-compose.yml
+- IMPORTANT: put your localhost.p12 in a directory in crts/localhost.p12 ALL micro services will use this certificate, it makes the client side easier to manage as well. right now only a few options:
 - spring.datasource.url
 ```bash